ephbaum/EphWordsBlog/src/content/blog/2023/04/2023-04-30-2023-week-17-time-keeps-on-slipping.md

 For me on Wednesday it was more the latter than the former, but I did still manage to get some things done even if they weren't the things I had really set out to do in the morning.

-Ozz requested that we get McDonald's on the way to their testing since we so rarely get fast food these days and almost never McDonalds.
+Ozz requested that we get McDonald's on the way to their testing since we so rarely get fast food these days and almost never McDonald's.
 It was fine but I still don't understand why people love their fries so much, they're only okay.

 Meanwhile I managed to get together with most of my Infinity RPG group.
 We basically spent the entire session at a safe house working through the shopping mini game where your "cashflow" is essentially your wallet's "armor".
 It was a great time and my character now as a fancy folding marksman rifle!